jgmalcolm/jgmalcolm.github.io/_drafts/medschool-strategy.md

      covered), then First Aid (to reinforce whats important for STEP), then other 3rd party (to get different/better explanations).
-Many students get caught up in 3rd party materials and forget to cover Emory-specific material that shows up on this specific module exam, but wasnt covered in 3rd party simply because its covered in other chapters of 3rd party materials (ie. would show up on later modules).
+Many students get caught up in 3rd party materials and forget to cover Emory-specific material that shows up on this specific module exam, but wasn't covered in 3rd party simply because its covered in other chapters of 3rd party materials (ie. would show up on later modules).
-   * Conversely, only using external resources (FA, Pathoma, the module-recommended text) will only get you 80-90% of the material for Emorys MCQs and SA.
-Every module will have lectures and questions that arent even mentioned in the standard external resources.
+   * Conversely, only using external resources (FA, Pathoma, the module-recommended text) will only get you 80-90% of the material for Emory's MCQs and SA.
+Every module will have lectures and questions that aren't even mentioned in the standard external resources.

 * do the Qbank questions with First Aid open and annotate
-   * look up whatever you dont know
+   * look up whatever you don't know
-   * dont add much extra information to FA, only annotate clarifying information
+   * don't add much extra information to FA, only annotate clarifying information
    * In the margin of your FA, put a dot next to material when you hit a question related to it.
 Over time, you'll see what sections are high